bishoksan/LHornSolver/README.md

 2. `ciaoc_sdyn ../src/linearsolve`

-This creates a platform specific binary `linearsolve` at `dist/` directory, together with a collection of shared libraries for the dependencies.
-It can be used an installed Ciao distribution.
+This creates a platform specific binary `linearsolve` at `dist/` directory, together with the collection of shared libraries for the dependencies.